Packaging

 The recycled material here is rPET, which is the abbreviation for recycled PET.
 This is not PET newly made using crude oil, a finite resource, but instead PET that has already been used for packaging and prepared for re-use through a recycling process.

 By using recycled PET in our product packaging, we’re supporting the circular economy and ensuring that we use as little newly made PET as possible.
-All of our Volvic PET returnable-deposit bottles in Germany and Switzerland have been made of 100% recycled PET since 2020.* The Evian range in Switzerland is already made of 100% recycled PET.
+All of our Volvic PET returnable-deposit bottles in Germany and Switzerland have been made of 100% recycled PET since 2020.* In Germany, too, evian bottles are made of 100% rPET.

 *Excluding lids and labels.
-However, we’re working on those too.

-ARE OUR VOLVIC BOTTLES BIO-DEGRADABLE?
+ARE OUR VOLVIC AND evian BOTTLES BIO-DEGRADABLE?

 Expander Icon Expander Icon

-No, our Volvic bottles are not bio-degradable*.
+No, our Volvic and evian bottles are not bio-degradable.

 CAN WE AVOID PLASTIC WASTE BY USING RECYCLED PET?